 How Much Do Dental Lumineers Cost in Houston?

-The cost for dental lumineers at Best Dental is $700 a unit.
-This is significantly lower than the majority of dental offices in Houston, Sugar Land or surrounding areas.
-We do have third party and in-office financing options available, and we have a lifetime warranty on all out Porcelain Lumineers.
+The cost for dental lumineers at Best Dental is $850 a unit.
+These prices are significantly lower than most dental offices in Houston, Sugar Land, or surrounding areas.
+We have third-party and in-office financing options available, and we have a lifetime warranty on all our Porcelain Lumineers.
 This is why we are known as the affordable option for your dental needs in the greater Houston area.

 Do Lumineers look fake?

 Lumineers will not be as aesthetic as dental veneers can be.
-The reason for this is you are adding space when placing these porcelain shells on top of teeth that have not been prepared.
-With dental veneers, cosmetic labs have more freedom to cosmetically construct a porcelain shell that looks more natural, and fits the contours of your teeth better than lumineers.
-But if you are wary about removing your natural tooth structure, lumineers are probably a better option for you.
+This is because you are adding space when placing these porcelain shells on top of teeth that have not been prepared.
+With dental veneers, cosmetic labs have more freedom to construct a porcelain shell that looks more natural cosmetically and fits the contours of your teeth better than lumineers.
+But if you are wary about removing your natural tooth structure, lumineers are probably a better option.

 Do Lumineers fall off?

 If not constructed properly, the lumineers can fall off.
-The reason for this is your occlusion or your bite was not properly checked after your lumineers were bonded on.
-If you have a deep overbite and other occlusion problems, dental lumineers may not be the best option for you.
-Patients with these issues will have a tendency to constantly popping the lumineers off or even breaking them.
+This is because your occlusion or your bite was not properly checked after your lumineers were bonded on.
+If you have a deep overbite and other occlusion problems, dental lumineers may not be the best option.
+Patients with these issues tend to pop the lumineers off or constantly break them.
 Patients who grind their teeth are also not good candidates for dental lumineer restorations.

 Do lumineers last longer than veneers?

-If properly constructed both lumineers and veneers can last just as long as each other.
-The key will be to properly take care of your restorations with correct brushing and flossing techniques, as well as regular visits to your dentist after either restorations are bonded on.
-If well taken care of, lumineers should last anywhere between 10-15 years.
+If properly constructed, both dental lumineers can last just as long as veneers.
+The key will be to properly take care of your restorations with correct brushing and flossing techniques, and regular visits to your dentist after either restoration is bonded on.
+If well taken care of, lumineers should last between 10 and 15 years.

 Do lumineers damage your teeth?

-One of the benefits of lumineers is that, for the most part, they are prep-less veneers.
-This means that your teeth are not damaged or grinded down during their fabrication.
-If they are not constructed, and they have gaps and opening, subsequent caries may form underneath them that can damage your teeth.
+One of the benefits of lumineers is that they are prep-less veneers for the most part.
+This means that your teeth are not damaged or ground down during fabrication.
+If they are not constructed and have gaps and openings, subsequent caries may form underneath them that can damage your teeth.

 Why are lumineers so expensive?

 The overhead on cosmetic cases like lumineers is very high for your dentist.
-Supplies, lab costs, staff expenses all come into play making the procedure quite costly for patients.
-This, along with the complexity of the procedure makes lumineers a higher cost dental treatment compared to other services.
+Supplies, lab costs, and staff expenses all come into play, making the procedure quite costly for patients.
+This, along with the complexity of the procedure, makes lumineers a higher cost dental treatment than other cosmetic services.

 Can Lumineers be removed?

-Yes they can.
-If you are not happy with the restorative results with lumineers, or your teeth are suffering from an underlying problem, lumineers can be taken off with proper dental instruments.
+Yes, they can.
+If you are not happy with the restorative results of lumineers or your teeth are suffering from an underlying problem, lumineers can be taken off with proper dental instruments.
 Sometimes, they may need to be shaved off with a dental handpiece.